 From August 2016 to July 2017 ZHRO members Rashiwe Bayisayi and John Burke set about finding a practical walking route from Brighton to London.
 Some 100 miles of walking later; By utilising the old railway route, now called the Downs Link, that took us all the way to Guildford.
 From Guildford the River routes allowed us to get to Kempton Park and latterly Hampton Court.
-We have now completed 5 such walks 2017, 2018, 2019, 2020, 2021 and 2022 [these last three during "Lockdown"!].
-We are now preparing for 2025 on 9-10th August [Full Moon (again) to aid the night section] and see preparation articles due soon and our Facebook Page too
+We have now completed 8 such walks: 2017 to 2022 each year [whilst we did WALK4FREEDOM in 2020, 2021 and in 2022 during "Lockdown" the end result was we skipped 2023 and 2024 unfortunately].
+So we re-started in 2025 and 2026.
+However we did do some regiaonal WALKS 4 FREEDOM in 2023 and see MAY 2023 - North Yorkshire but in 2023 and 2024 we did a record number of Petition Deliveries and Demos instead See ARTICLE

 Walking for Activism: for fitness, for publicity; for a public reaction.
 But just to mingle in the wonderful British country-side and to enjoy the scenery